How to Decorate Your Home for Christmas

 Don’t limit yourself to one type of bough when it comes to Christmas evergreens.
 You can mix and match garlands and wreaths in pine, fir, and spruce.
 The subtle differences in each create a beautifully textured look when combined in your Christmas decor.

 A popular Christmas pattern, plaid can be incorporated throughout your whole home.
-Use plaid to update your bedding, bathroom textiles, or living room throws.
+Use plaid to update your bedding, bathroom textiles, and living room throws, or use it in classic Christmas decorations like stockings.
 You can opt for red and green plaid for classic Christmas vibes or mix it up with shades of winter blue.

 Garland can be a finishing touch to any holiday room design.
 You can hang it around windows and door frames, along banisters and mantles, and even on the tops of cabinets.
 With such a wide variety of Christmas garland options available, be sure to pick one that matches your holiday decor.